alf-p-steinbach/cppx-core/docs/example-kwic.md

 By the way, “KWIC” means *key word in context*.

-KVIC was once a popular exercise for students, similar to this example, but with a key word lining up vertically instead of just a single character.
+KWIC was once a popular exercise for students, similar to this example, but with key words lining up vertically instead of just a single character.

 ## 1 – The complete code.